 2. Title Tags & Headings

-By optimizing the title tag around your focused keyword, you can let search engine spiders know about which your content is.
+By optimizing the title tag around your focused keyword, you can let search engine spiders know about what your content is.

-At the same time, optimizing headings will help the users and search engines to understand your contents in a better way.
-Heading tag length should be 15-60 characters, and you can use Heading 1 to Heading 6 for your post.
+At the same time, optimizing headings will help the users and search engines to understand your content in a better way.
+The heading tag length should be 15-60 characters, and you can use Heading 1 to Heading 6 for your post.

 Adding focused keywords to your heading tags is a good signal to boost your SEO ranking by a little but be aware of Black-Hat SEO practices like keyword stuffing, which may harm your SEO.

-Including a meta-description around 156 characters will let your users find about which topic you have written that particular post.
+Including a meta-description of around 156 characters will let your users find out which topic you have written that particular post.
 Actually, the meta description doesn’t hold too much value for SEO but provides a preview for your people enticing to click on your link.

 It’s recommended that you should use the original & unique meta description for each blog post.
 You can also add your targeted keywords to it.

 Page contents or body contains the major part of your blog post, especially for a text-based blog.
-Optimizing page contents to give a great user experience is a good sign of SEO.
+Optimizing page content to give a great user experience is a good sign of SEO.

-Thin contents are no longer useful for SEO, but the same time ensures that you are providing some value to your audience.
+Thin content is no longer useful for SEO, but at the same time ensures that you are providing some value to your audience.